TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

   <img src="/imgs/28_class.png" alt="Processing Workflow" style="width:60%;">
 </a>

-You can see that at iteration 1, our ribosome is very smooth, you can only distinguish the large and small subunit.
+You can see that at iteration 1, our ribosome is very smooth; you can only distinguish the large and small subunit.
 At iteration 20, we start seeing domains.

 ## 3D classification without alignment

-Your particles should now be all aligned more or less the same way.
+Your particles should now be all aligned, more or less the same way.
 The next step would be to run classification without alignment, but this might be different for you.

 Let's again launch a Class3D job.

 ### I/O Tab
 {: .no_toc }

 - **Input images STAR file**: Use the <kbd>*_data.star file</kbd> generated by the previous **3Dclass** job.
-E.g, if you liked iteration 9 you have to use <kbd>run_it009_data.star</kbd> as input.
+E.g., if you liked iteration 9, you have to use <kbd>run_it009_data.star</kbd> as input.
 - **Reference map**: Use the <kbd>run_it009_data.mrc</kbd> file created by the **3Dclass** job.

 <a href="/imgs/29_class.png" data-lightbox="image-gallery">